mhplur/Kotlin/README.md

 # Kotlin
-It is a Kotlin repository with many examples and practices
+It's a Kotlin repository with many examples and practices